Galois groups of random additive polynomials: Introduction

 \subsection{Outline of proofs and organization of the paper}

 The first key step in proving Theorem~\ref{thm:1}, is to show that under the assumption $\con_t(f)=X$, almost surely $G_f\leqslant GL_n(q)$ is an irreducible subgroup.
 This is equivalent to $f$ not having nontrivial $q$-additive divisors, which is accomplished by a height argument.
 The second key step is to consider the specialization $f_0(X)=f(0,X)$.
 It turns out that $G_f$ contains an element $\sigma$ (obtained as a Frobenius element over the prime ideal $t$) with characteristic polynomial $f_0$.
 Since $f_0$ is essentially uniform (in the set of degree $n$ monic polynomials in $\F_q[X]$), $G_f$ contains elements with "random" characteristic polynomials.
 However, by deep results in group theory, any irreducible $G\leqslant\GL_n(q)$ not containing $\SL_n(q)$ has characteristic polynomials with very specific structure that rules out most polynomials of degree $n$.
-Results of Fulman and Guralnick \cite{FulmanGuralnick4,fulman2012bounds} play a central role in carrying out this argument.
+Results of Garzoni and Eberhard \cite{eberhard2023conjugacy} and Garzoni and McKemmie \cite{Garzoni} based on bounds of Fulman and Guralnick \cite{FulmanGuralnick4,fulman2012bounds} play a central role in carrying out this argument.
 This step is the deepest part of our results.

 To obtain Theorem~\ref{thm:2}, we slightly refine the methods outlined above and use two main additional ingredients: the (well-known) connection between $\det(G_f)$ and the coefficient $a_0$ (for which we give a self-contained proof since we need a slightly refined statement) is used to fully capture the upper left and lower right blocks of $G_f$ in (\ref{eq:def gamma}).
 Some linear algebra and results of Higman \cite{Hig62} and Pollatsek \cite{Pol71} on the vanishing of certain group cohomologies allow us to capture the upper-right block of $G_f$ in (\ref{eq:def gamma}).